 Academic expertise from across our faculty of Arts and Humanities, ranked in the UK top 10and 45th in the world (Times Higher Education World University rankings 2021).

 You'll have access to the largest cathedral library in the UK, and the largest Records Office outside London.

 You'll take one core module and a total of three option modules: one in Autumn Term and two in Spring Term.
 These modules are taken from one of our eight contributing departments: English, History, History of Art, Archaeology, Theatre, Film, Television and Interactive Media, Music, Philosophy and Politics.
 Topics could range from historic building analysis to early modern fashion, and Shakespeare to the representation of women.

 You'll also complete parts I and II of the Department of History's research training programme - this will equip you with the skills you need to complete an extended research project.

-In the Spring, with support from the Graduate Research Training Programme, you'll decide on a topic that you'd like to study to a much greater depth, and in Summer Term, using the skills you've acquired through the first two terms, you will complete your dissertation.
+In the Spring, with support from the Research Training Programme, you'll decide on a topic that you'd like to study to a much greater depth, and in Summer Term and Summer vacation, using the skills you've acquired through the first two terms, you will complete your dissertation.